 Established as a major star across both operatic and concert stages, mezzo-soprano Alice Coote is regarded as one of the great artists of our time.
 Coote has performed major roles on stages such as the Metropolitan Opera, Glyndebourne, Royal Opera House, Bayerische Staatsoper, Opéra de Paris, Wiener Staatsoper, LA Opera, Lyric Opera of Chicago and Salzburg Festival.
 Equally acclaimed on the concert stage, she has performed with orchestras including the London Symphony Orchestra, Boston Symphony Orchestra, New York Philharmonic, Chicago Symphony Orchestra, Kammerphilharmonie Bremen, The Hallé and The Concertgebouw.

-Engagements in the 23/24 season include Storge Jephtha at the Royal Opera House, The Apostles and The Dream of Gerontius with The Hallé conducted by Sir Mark Elder, Mahler Symphony No. 3 with Robin Ticciati and the London Philharmonic Orchestra, and Beethoven 9th Symphony and Mass in C Minor with Sir John Eliot Gardner and the Monterverdi Choir and Orchestra.
+Engagements in the 23/24 season include Storge Jephtha at the Royal Opera House, Mahler Symphony No. 3 with Robin Ticciati and the London Philharmonic Orchestra, Beethoven 9th Symphony and Mass in C Minor with Sir John Eliot Gardner and the Monterverdi Choir and Orchestra, Mahler Symphony No. 3 with Michael Tilson Thomas and the Danish National Symphony and a return to the Wigmore Hall.

 Driven by her passion for exploring and challenging gender stereotypes in characterisation, Coote is renowned for her interpretations of some of opera's most important male and female roles, including; including Dejanira Hercules, Leonore La Favorite, the title role in Carmen, Charlotte Werther, Dorabella Così fan tutte, Lucretia The Rape of Lucretia, Marguerite La damnation de Faust, Penelope Ulysses, Octavian Der Rosenkavalier, Composer Ariadne auf Naxos, Orfeo Orfeo ed Euridice, Idamante Idomeneo, Poppea and Nerone L’incoronazione di Poppea, Hänsel Hänsel und Gretel, Sesto and Vitelia La clemenza di Tito, Sesto Giulio Cesare, Maffio Orsini Lucrezia Borgia, Le Prince Charmant Cendrillon, Ruggiero Alcina and the title role in Ariodante.